visgl/loaders.gl/modules/polyfills/docs/api-reference/README.md

 - `headers`, `status`, `statusText` etc.
 - data uri / base64 decoding
 - automatic gzip, brotli and deflate decompression support for responses with `content-encoding` headers.
+- Files ending with `.gz` are automatically decompressed with gzip decompression (this is only done on Node.js, in the browser the content-encoding header must be set).

 # TextEncoder and TextDecoder Polyfills